kalxas/rasdaman/doc/main/05_geo-services-guide.rst

-- **Recipe** - A recipe is a class implementing the *BaseRecipe* that based on a set of parameters (*ingredients*) can import a set of files into WCS forming a well defined coverage (image, regular timeseries, irregular timeseries etc);
+- **Recipe** - A recipe is a class implementing the *BaseRecipe* that based on a set of parameters (*ingredients*) can import a set of files into WCS forming a well defined coverage (mosaic, regular timeseries, irregular timeseries, etc);

 - **Ingredients** - An *ingredients* file is a JSON file containing a set of parameters that define how the recipe should behave (e.g. the WCS endpoint, the coverage name, etc.)